English (BA)

 • True Crime Stories

-Franciscan values of faith and reason are central to the USF educational experience.
+Franciscan values of faith and reason are central to the Saint Francis educational experience.
 By virtue of learning in a community like ours, you’ll develop into a grounded, ethical, empathetic professional.

 Real-World Learning Experiences

 Bringing literature to life through a stage play.
 Producing a journal full of your classmates’ creative writing.
 Discovering how writers contributed to major social movements through an independent research project.
-These are just a few of the many ways English majors at USF learn by doing.
+These are just a few of the many ways English majors at Saint Francis learn by doing.

 Internships: Gain Professional Experience